-(SB 1464 /HB 1095) Sponsors: Sen. Flores/Rep. Fitzenhagen
+(SB 1464 /HB 1095)

+Sponsors: Sen. Flores/Rep. Fitzenhagen

 This legislation would provide for enhanced civil penalties for certain violations relating to underground facilities regulated by the Pipeline and Hazardous Materials Safety Administration (PHMSA) of the U.S. Dept. of Transportation.
 Incidents involving damage to high-priority subsurface installations would be reported to either the State Fire Marshall, county fire chief, local or state law enforcement officer, government code inspector or code enforcement officer for investigation.
-An underground facility damage prevention review panel would be established under the Division of State Fire Marshal to review complaints of violations and to identify issues regarding damage prevention and enforcement.
-The panel would also identify areas in the state where additional education on damage prevention and enforcement is needed and review current practices for locating underground pipes regulated by the PHMSA.
-The review panel will be made up of 9 members appointed by the Sunshine State One-Call (One-Call) board of directors and must include one member representing the electric utility industry.
+The Sunshine State One-Call (One-Call) board of directors would review reports of violations and identify issues regarding damage prevention and enforcement.
+The State Fire Marshal would have sole investigative authority over alleged incidents involving high-priority subsurface installations, and to issue citations and impose civil penalties for violations.
+The bill would transfer the reporting requirements from the "system" to the "member-operator or excavator" under high-priority subsurface installations procedures.